The space of traces in symmetric monoidal infinity categories: -categorical classification

-But $\IZ/1\IZ$ is the trivial group so this connected component is contractible. \end{proof} \begin{remark} The same argument shows that the space of connected closed oriented $1$-manifolds $M\subset \IR^\infty$ with a degree $1$ map $\gp:M \to S^1$ is contractible. \end{remark} \begin{cor}[{\cite[Théorème 3.18]{TV15}}, Theorem B] The space of $\infty$-categorical tracelike transformations $T$ for which $T_{\Vect_\IC}$ agrees with the trace from linear algebra is contractible.
-Hence, any such $T$ is canonically equivalent to $\Tr$. \end{cor} \begin{proof} By corollary \ref{cor:contr} the connected component of $\Tr$ in $\TTi$ is contractible.
-Since we have a full classification of tracelike transformations it is enough to show that for any field $k$ of characteristic $0$ and any unordered sequence $k_1,\dots,k_n \in \IZ$ the map
+But $\IZ/1\IZ$ is the trivial group so this connected component is contractible.
+The same argument applies to the restricted case $\TTi \to \TTo$, recovering To\"en an Vezzosi's \cite[Théorème 3.18]{TV15}.
+(Note that by lemma \ref{lem:functors} the definition of $\mcA$ really recovers that of To\"en and Vezzosi.) \end{proof}

+\begin{cor}[Corollary \ref{cor:Cs}] Any $\infty$-categorical tracelike transformation whose value on the category of complex vector spaces agrees with the trace from linear algebra is canonically equivalent to the $\infty$-categorical trace. \end{cor} \begin{proof} By corollary \ref{cor:Bp} the connected component of $\Tr$ in $\eTTi$ is contractible.
+Since we have a full classification of tracelike transformations it is enough to show that for any $\IN$-polynomial $\sum_{i=1}^n x^{k_i}$ the map

 is the trace from linear algebra only if $n=1$ and $k_1 = 1$.